Do you want to help reduce water pollution?

 Here are ten ways in which we can reduce it:

 1. Cut Down On The Plastic

-Plastic is pollution’s celebrity.
+Plastic is pollution’s (Water pollution) celebrity.
 It dominates the scene and you can find it everywhere. it’s cheap to manufacture, it’s produced at a global scale, and it’s near indestructible.
 The main reason why plastic is this planet’s kryptonite is because, unlike other materials out there, its chemical construction is so artificial that there is almost nothing natural on Earth that can break it down.

 – Avoid using disposable plastic bottles, plastic bags, etc. Disposable plastic is everywhere and incredibly destructive.